ResourceDataInc/Centroid/python/README.md

 ## Centroid.Config Class with Python

-In Python, the `Centroid.Config` class exposes the following:
+In Python, the `centroid.Config` class exposes the following:

 + Static `from_file` method
 + Constructor